NanshineLoong/Nanshine-Academic/content/authors/admin/_index.md

       year: 2017
 superuser: true
 status:
-  icon: ☕️
+  icon: fire
-last_name: Wu
+last_name: Long
 highlight_name: true
-first_name: Alice
+first_name: Zhuohan
 email: ""
 ---
 I am an undergraduate student in the School of Software Engineering(SSE), Tongji University.
 I am not a classic software engineering student that major in producing a software.
 Actually, I am more like a student majoring in AI.
 I have tried some projects which focuses on AI's application  during my undergraduate student time, including NLP, Time Series, Reinforcement Learing.
 You can see more details in the projects part.